miladyboy/wingman/tasks/Tasks.md

 - [ ] Add login/signup with google. *ux*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
-- [ ] When I add images in the web or send a new message, we should scroll to the bottom.
 - [ ] I should be able to send a photo without a text message. *bug*

-# Doing
 - [ ] Refactor App.jsx, it's 600 lines long.
 - [ ] The testing environment should have a separate database.
+- [ ] Audit and make the frontend code more modular.
+- [ ] Get to a good number of test coverage in the backend.
+- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

+# Doing

 # Done
 - [x] Implement streaming API.